Get my best tips to smooth legato playing on the acoustic guitar.

 Here's what a hammer-on looks like in tablature and standard notation.

-A hammer-on from the note C to the note D on the guitar represented by tablature and standard notation
+Sheet music showing a hammer-on from the note C to the note D on the guitar represented by tablature and standard notation

 When you perform the tapping or hammering motion, your finger movement must be swift, with a focus on speed and finger accuracy.
 If your finger arrives too slowly on the fretboard, you will stop the string vibrating before the next note sounds.